gogins/csound-vst3-opcodes/csound-vst3/vst3-opcodes/README.md

 ### Syntax

-i_handle **vst3init** S_module_filepath, S_plugin_name [,i_verbose]
+i_handle **vst3init** S_module_pathname, S_plugin_name [,i_verbose]

 ### Initialization

 *i_handle* -- the handle that identifies the plugin, to be passed to the other vst3opcodes that use the plugin.

-*S_module_filepath* -- the full pathname of the vst plugin shared library (dll, on Windows).
+*S_module_pathname* -- the pathname of a ".vst3" directory that contains a plugin module and its resources.
 Remember to use '/' instead of '\\' as the path separator.

-*S_plugin_name* -- the name of the plugin within the module.
-If there is only one plugin in the module, this can be an empty string.
+*S_plugin_name* -- the name of a plugin within the module.
+If you do not know the name of the plugin, run with *i_verbse" set to true to find the name.

-*i_verbose* -- print plugin information when loading.
-This includes a list of all the plugins defined in the module.
+*i_verbose* -- print a list of all the plugins defined in the module.

 ### Examples

 ### See Also

 [vst3audio](#vst3audio),
 [vst3info](#vst3info),
 [vst3init](#vst3init),
 [vst3midiout](#vst3midiout),